Mental Health

 Mental Health Research UK encourages open access publication of research results.
 Students or their supervisors must first apply to their university or department to cover the cost of publication.
 When the university is not willing to pay for open access publication, and the student can provide documentary evidence of this, we will pay a contribution as follows:

-• For single-author papers (authored solely the MHRUK scholar) we will pay the full costs.
+• For single-author papers (authored solely by the MHRUK scholar) we will pay the full costs.

 • For multi-author papers where the scholar is one author, we will pay a proportion of the cost depending on the number of authors: 50% for a paper with 2 authors, 33% for 3 authors, and so on.